 You will also leave this course with a swag of resources for your future growing enterprise, and you’ll be ready to take action to make your future as a grower happen.

-- Garden design, planning & layout
+- Strategies for garden design, planning & layout

 - Tools, resources and other considerations